SamAddy/E-commerce/README.md

 * You may add products to cart while shopping.
 * Sort products by price, name and category
 * Profile page - Admin has the right to update products, add products, delete product and also add new categories.
-* Context API for switching theme.
+* Context API for switching

 ## Structure
 ```